-Our Company is audited by Deloitte Auditing and Advisory Kft. (company reg. no. 01-09-071057).
+Our Company was audited by Deloitte Auditing and Advisory Kft. (company reg. no. 01-09-071057) in respect of 2020.
 Last year the auditor did not perform any activity that might have compromised its independence.

 The Audit Committee makes a decision on any non-audit service provided to the auditor, and the related contract may only be concluded with the Committee's approval.
 The Audit Committee receives quarterly reports on the composition and the value of any non-auditor contracts, ensuring the independence of the auditor.